Rutherther/simple-clock/README.md

 why the current program does not even support USB.
 In the future, the firmware should support USB communication and a program for a computer should be made, with some kind of CLI for communication with the board.

-Another thing that could be done is a bit of a refactoring of the main function.
-I am quite new to Rust and I don't know how to split the initialization of peripherals to multiple functions _naturally_.
-Now the main function is very long, because all initialization is in there.